7 Signs You're Pregnant (Even Before a Positive Test)

 Why Symptoms Appear Before a Positive Test

-A home pregnancy test detects human chorionic gonadotropin, or hCG, the hormone the embryo produces after it implants in the uterine wall.
 Most tests need hCG levels of at least 20 to 25 mIU/mL to show a positive result.
-That threshold usually is not reached until 10 to 14 days after conception (NIH, StatPearls: Human Chorionic Gonadotropin).
+That threshold is usually not reached until about 12 to 14 days past ovulation, which is roughly the day your period is due (NIH, StatPearls: Human Chorionic Gonadotropin).
+A blood draw reads much lower concentrations and can pick up a pregnancy around 9 to 11 days past ovulation.

 But hCG is not the only hormone at work.
 Progesterone surges right after ovulation whether or not fertilization happens, and if the egg is fertilized, that surge continues and builds.
 Estrogen rises too.